 India Rupee Opens Flat Against The U.S. Dollar

-The local currency opened flat at Rs 82.97 against the U.S. dollar on Thursday, according to Bloomberg data.
+The local currency opened flat at 83.04 against the greenback on Friday, according to Bloomberg data.

-Reliance Securities expected the rupee to open around Rs 82.92–82.95 against the dollar, compared with Rs 82.9850 in the previous session.
-The brokerage expects the rupee to trade in the Rs 82.8–83.10 range for Thursday.
+"The dollar index hit the highest level in six months on a better than expected U.S. economic number", according to ICICI Direct Research.

+"USD/INR is expected to rise towards the higher end of the consolidation range of Rs 82.80–83.20 amid a firm dollar.
+However, the gains could be restricted amid hopes of a Fed pause in its next policy," the brokerage said.

 Opinion